 Doctor of Education in Educational Leadership Educational Leadership Constituent Council (ELCC)

 Early Childhood Education National Association for Education of Young Children

 General Administration Educational Leadership Constituent Council (ELCC)

 Library Information and Media Studies American Association of School Librarians

-Physical Education American Alliance for Health, Physical Education Recreation
+Physical Education American Alliance for Health, Physical Education Recreation and Dance

 Reading International Reading Association

 Technology Education International Technology Education Association/ Council on Technology Education

 In addition to the accreditations listed above, Chicago State University’s teacher education programs are recognized by the Illinois State Board of Education.